mooreCS65/mooreCS65.github.io/email_tips.md

 ## 2. What:
 A successful email to the professor, specifcially an email that is looking for help debugging some code should have a few components:
+- **Descriptive Subject**: Start off with a Subject line that is descriptive.
+Include the Course Number (CS167), your Section Number (0 or 1), and the assignment that you are having trouble with.
 - **Problem**: Include a concise description of the problem
 - **The Error**: What's gone wrong?
 Is there an error?
 If so, be sure to include the error.
 Make sure it's easy to understand where you got stuck.
 - **Things you've tried**: Include a description of what you've tried to get past this problem so far.
 Not sure where to start?
 Check out these [debugging tips](/debugging_tips/).